Anna Delvey: Early life

 Delvey was born on January 23, 1991, in Domodedovo, a working-class satellite town south of Moscow, Russian Soviet Federative Socialist Republic, in the Soviet Union.
-Her father, Vadim, worked as a truck driver and her mother owned a small convenience store.
-In 2007, when Delvey was 16, her family relocated to North Rhine-Westphalia, Germany.
+Her father, Vadim, worked as a truck driver.
+When Delvey was a teenager, her family relocated to North Rhine-Westphalia, Germany.
 There, her father became an executive at a transport company until the company became insolvent in 2013.
 He then opened an HVAC business specializing in efficient energy use.
-Delvey's mother was a housewife.
 Delvey attended the Bischöfliche Liebfrauenschule Eschweiler (Episcopal School of Our Lady of Eschweiler), a Catholic grammar school in Eschweiler.
 Peers said she was quiet and struggled with the German language.
 As a young adult, Delvey obsessively followed Vogue, fashion blogs, and image accounts on LiveJournal and Flickr.

 After graduating from the school in June 2011, Delvey moved to London to attend Central Saint Martins, an art school, but soon dropped out and returned to Germany.
 In 2012, she briefly interned at a public relations company in Berlin.
 Delvey then relocated to Paris, where she earned around €400 per month at an internship for Purple, a French fashion magazine.
 Delvey did not contact her parents often, but they subsidized her rent.
 Around that time, she adopted the "Delvey" surname, which she said was based on her mother's maiden name.
 Delvey's parents, however, said they do not recognize the surname.